 AP WIP Investments Borrower, LLC, a subsidiary of AP Wireless, is the sole borrower under a subscription agreement (the "Subscription Agreement"), under which cumulative borrowings through December 31, 2022 consisted of fixed rate and variable rate borrowings of €105.0 million and €40.0 million, respectively, all of which mature in November 2028.
 As of December 31, 2022, fixed rate borrowings under the Subscription Agreement accrued cash pay interest at rates ranging from 4.0% to 4.25% and interest on the variable rate borrowing was based on the three-month Euro Interbank Offered Rate ("EURIBOR") plus 3.75%.
 All borrowings under the Subscription Agreement bear payment-in-kind interest ranging from 1.75% to 2.0%, which were included in the recorded balance of long-term debt totaling \$162.6 million as of December 31, 2022.
-Additionally, we are a party to an interest rate cap agreement, which has a notional amount of €40.0 million and is intended to limit the exposure to increasing interest rates on the variable rate borrowing under the Subscription Agreement in the event that the three-month EURIBOR exceeds 0.25% during the term of the interest rate cap agreement, which terminates in March 2026.
+Additionally, we are a party to an interest rate cap agreement, which has a notional amount of €40.0 million and is intended to limit the exposure to increasing interest rates on the variable rate borrowing under the Subscription Agreement, which has a notional amount of €40.0 million and is intended to limit the exposure to increasing interest rates on the variable rate borrowing under the Subscription Agreement, which has a notional amount of €40.0 million and is intended to limit the exposure to increasing interest rates on the variable rate borrowing under the Subscription Agreement in the event that the three-month EURIBOR exceeds 0.25% during the term of the interest rate cap agreement, which terminates in March 2026.